 Everything You Need To Know Before Getting A Brazilian Wax

 Brazilian wax refers to the removal of pubic hair using wax.
-Brazilian wax is different from bikini ...
+Brazilian wax is different from bikini wax as it involves the butt region too. ...

 Brazilian wax became popular in Brazil in the 1980s after the introduction of the string bikini.
 Brazilian bikini waxes were introduced to New York in 1987 by the J Sisters who were 7 Brazilian-born sisters.
 (They were known as J sisters as all of their names started with the letter J).
 Coming back to the present, you can go for the Brazilian wax for many different reasons such as cleanliness, demands of certain outfits or better results than any other form of hair removal.
 A bikini wax only removes hair from the frontal area.
 A full-bush Brazilian wax removes all the hair from front and back but keeps a triangle in the front.
 A Brazilian wax removes all the hair from front and back completely.